-GEF Programing is organized around six Focal Areas, each of which are aligned to Conventions and Environmental agreements for which the GEF acts as a financial mechanism.
+GEF Programing is organized around five Focal Areas, each of which are aligned to Conventions and Environmental agreements for which the GEF acts as a financial mechanism.

 The focal area strategies guide the major approaches under which GEF resources are programmed.
 Each focal area strategy includes objectives and programs that prioritize the activities to receive support.
 Focal area strategies, objectives, and programs can be found here.